-Each semester the College notifies students of the dates

-that they may register for the upcoming semester.
+Each semester the College notifies students of the dates that they may register for the upcoming semester.
 Registration typically begins for the fall semester in April and for the spring semester in October.
-A student may register by visiting the Registrar's Office located in Building 5 or online through https://self-service.luzerne.edu/.
+A student may register by visiting the Registrar's Office 1located in Building 5 or online through https://self-service.luzerne.edu/.
 Schedule information is available on Self-Service.
-Students should also meet with their academic counselor or advisor at an LCCC dedicated center.
+Students should meet with their academic counselor at Nanticoke Campus or advisor.